 Questions regarding the new air permit for Petmin USA:

-The team has compiled a list of questions that the residents of Ashtabula, and any one who visits or uses Lake Erie and surrounding communites, require answers before a new air permit is issued.
+The team has compiled a list of questions that the residents of Ashtabula, and any one who visits or uses Lake Erie and surrounding communites may have regarding the air permit.
+At the hearing on 5.7.2020, where 82 people joined in virtually, many more questions were raised.
+The EPA answers to these questions follow this list.

 ACWW Questions/Comments on Petmin Draft Permit-to-Install 4/2/2020